The Function of the Message

 The total cost of a message is the sum of its transmission cost, its decoding cost, the attention it claims, the computation it requires, and the risk of error it carries.
 The "smallest" message is not the one with the fewest tokens or the most compact form.
 It is the one that minimizes total cost for a particular receiver while still carrying the information the function requires.

 This matters specifically for clinical AI.
-The representation that is most efficient for the model to reason over is rarely the representation the clinician can act on.
-The representation the clinician naturally produces is rarely the one the model can index efficiently.
+The representation that is most efficient for the AI to reason over is rarely the representation the clinician can act on.
+The representation the clinician naturally produces is rarely the one the AI can index efficiently.
 Communication across that gap requires translation, and translation is itself a compression operation that has to be tuned to its own receiver.
 The system that helps does this translation work invisibly, hiding the cost on each side from the other.
+The companion essay The Receiver Is the Codec develops the underlying claim — that no message has value independent of an accompanying codec — in non-clinical terms.

 What this rules out